natstar93/CV/README.md

 #### Disrupting

-My previous role in digital marketing involved me trying to break the IBM Unica software by building powerful technical solutions to marketing challenges.
+My previous role in Digital Marketing involved me trying to break the IBM Unica software by building powerful technical solutions to marketing challenges.
 I delivered highly personalised communications to the 7 million strong emailable base and tested the limits of the software.
 As a keen contributor to IBM user groups I was able to influence the roadmap by having tried adventurous things that no one had previously done.

 ## Education